-ately 40% of the UK's carbon footprint and the climate change debate articularly for our customers and other stakeholders, we have been ts and activities.
-In May 2024, we adopted our Roadmap to Net Zero are our carbon impacts and revised timelines in which to achieve them.
+With the built environment contributing approximately 40% of the UK's carbon footprint and the climate change debate being both a moral and economic imperative, particularly for our customers and other stakeholders, we have been further expanding our sustainability commitments and activities.
+In May 2024, we adopted our Roadmap to Net Zero v.2.0, setting out our increased ambitions to reduce our carbon impacts and revised timelines in which to achieve them.

-ty assessment to ensure we are focusing on the risks that matter most at of the portfolio to identity priority areas over different time horizons. inability Implementation Plan to operationalise our sustainability ad set ourselves targets to increase the reuse of materials in our ther details, see pages 39 to 66.
+During the year, we completed a double materiality assessment to ensure we are focusing on the risks that matter most to our business, as well as a physical risk assessment of the portfolio to identity priority areas over different time horizons.
+These exercises have informed our internal Sustainability Implementation Plan to operationalise our sustainability priorities.
+We also launched a Circularity Score and set ourselves targets to increase the reuse of materials in our developments and major refurbishments.
+For further details, see pages 39 to 66.

-updated in the year, governs our debt issuances, with the aim of ntal and/or social impact.
-During the year, under this framework, we bond.
-This builds on our ESG-linked RCF and term loan, which include a developments and major refurbishments and to improve biodiversity on our RCF depends on our performance against these targets.
-Cluded within the annual bonus scorecard for all colleagues and are progress made against the 2024/25 annual targets, is set out on buildings rated for their sustainability credentials.
-The UK Government vildings will require an Energy Performance Certificate (EPC) rating of ling this legislation.
-As a result, we have created individual asset plans overnment and broader stakeholder expectations, to assess potential needing a sustainability solution.
+Our Sustainable Finance Framework, which was updated in the year, governs our debt issuances, with the aim of financing projects that have a positive environmental and/or social impact.
+During the year, under this framework, we issued our first £250 million seven-year sustainable bond.
+This builds on our ESG-linked RCF and term loan, which include targets to reduce embodied carbon from our new developments and major refurbishments and to improve biodiversity across our portfolio.
+The rate of interest we pay on our RCF depends on our performance against these targets.
+Furthermore, sustainability targets have been included within the annual bonus scorecard for all colleagues and are being used to assess levels of remuneration.
+The progress made against the 2024/25 annual targets, is set out on pages 11, 43, 45, 49 and 133.

+We continue to work to improve the number of our buildings rated for their sustainability credentials.
+The UK Government has previously announced its intention that all buildings will require an Energy Performance Certificate (EPC) rating of B or above by 2030 and we await updates regarding this legislation.
+As a result, we have created individual asset plans to proactively improve our EPC ratings to meet government and broader stakeholder expectations, to assess potential exposures and inform our hold/sell strategies underlying performance.